beakerbrowser/beakerbrowser.com/_docs/faq.md

 **No!**
 This is very important to understand:
-If any other user has the link to a P2P site, they'll be able to see your requests for it, and they'll know your IP.
+If any other user has the link to a Dat site, they'll be able to see your requests for it, and they'll know your IP.
-Browsing P2P sites is therefore not anonymous.
+Browsing Dat sites is therefore not anonymous.

 <div class="technical-explanation single-line" data-title="Beware!">
   <div class="icon"><span class="fa fa-exclamation-triangle"></span></div>
   <div class="body">
-    <p>Browsing P2P Sites is <strong>not anonymous</strong>.</p>
+    <p>Browsing Dat Sites is <strong>not anonymous</strong>.</p>
   </div>
 </div>

-This is a natural characteristic of a P2P network; because there is no individual server in charge, the browser must ask the entire network for files.
+This is a natural characteristic of a Dat network; because there is no individual server in charge, the browser must ask the entire network for files.

 This isn't ideal, but it's not all bad.
 There are some things which make the situation better: